 - Final Thoughts

-To use Costco Travel services, you’ll need to have a Costco membership.
+To use their travel services, you’ll need to have a Costco membership.
 The retailer offers 2 membership levels:

 - Gold Star membership costs $60/year and gives you access to stores as well as travel services.